-Our CSO services face a range of challenges to recruit and retain workers, and to seek new knowledge and transfer it into evidence-based work practices.
+The ATOD workforce faces a range of challenges to recruit and retain sufficiently qualified and experienced workers, and to seek new knowledge and transfer it into evidence-based work practices.
 Workforce development aims not only to increase the capacity of individuals to participate productively in the workforce through education, training, effective transfer of knowledge into best practice in the workplace and ensuring worker well-being, but also to increase the capacity of employers to attract, retain and develop their workforce.

-Underpinning workforce development is workforce planning, which relates to analysing workforce profile data and trends; forecasting demand; analysing supply; undertaking a gap analysis, determining priorities and workforce development (gap closing) strategies.
+Underpinning workforce development is workforce planning, which relates to analysing workforce profile data and trends; forecasting demand; analysing supply; understanding the risks to the ATOD workforce, determining priorities and workforce development (gap closing) strategies.

 The Department of Health and Human Services has funded a Workforce Development position in ATDC to facilitate this.
-The role of the Workforce Development Officer is an ongoing role, with a focus on the development and implementation of quality improvement systems.
+The role of the AOD Sector Analyst is an ongoing role, with a focus on the systematic analysis of the ATOD workforce, forecasting of potential issues that undermine the viability of the ATOD workforce into the future, and developing strategies to help address these issues.

 Understanding how Tasmania’s ATOD workforce currently operates, and works with other sectors, is fundamental to strategic planning and workforce development activities.
 An ever-evolving drug market, combined with changes to the demographics of the contemporary workforce and service consumers, present further challenges.
 The 2014 Workforce Survey provides a clear picture of the individuals and organisations that comprise Tasmania’s ATOD community sector.
 Results and analysis will be fundamental to addressing the range of factors that impact on the ability of the workforce to function effectively in responding to alcohol and other drug related problems in Tasmanian society.